sfigg/commercialization-public/design/device-experiences/modern-standby-wi-fi-connected-scenarios.md

 <tr class="odd">
 <td><p>System can receive IM notifications during modern standby.</p></td>
 <td><p>When the system wakes from modern standby, check that all IM messages have been received and that the badge on the lock screen is updated appropriately.</p></td>
 <td><p>If a notification is not received, a trace is needed to diagnose the problem.
-See [Capture and View a WPA Trace for Modern Standby Diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md) for information on how to capture a trace and analyze the information.</p></td>
+See <a href="capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md" data-raw-source="[Capture and View a WPA Trace for Modern Standby Diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md)">Capture and View a WPA Trace for Modern Standby Diagnostics</a> for information on how to capture a trace and analyze the information.</p></td>
 </tr>
 <tr class="even">
 <td><p>System can receive video call and audio conference call notifications during modern standby.</p></td>